 - No pure vanilla extract (at all, which is a shame)

 - Too much artificial liquid food coloring yielding a poor flavor profile

 With a mission to create the most flavorful from-scratch Natural Red Velvet Gooey Butter Cookies ever, I first set out to complete the recipe using all-natural food coloring with beet root juice powder and natural red gel-based food coloring.
 This was no simple task because once I settled on how much cocoa powder and pure vanilla extract to use, as well as brown sugar for added flavor, both the leavening and the acidity level had to be tinkered with.

 Gooey Butter Cookies after rolling in confectioners’ sugar and just before baking.

 Since the addition of brown sugar and added pure vanilla extract would make the cookies spread more during baking, and not emerge from the oven with the classic “puffed look” that Gooey Butter Cookies are known for, the flour and baking powder needed to be increased a bit from my original recipe.

-In addition, an increase in acidity for this recipe is essential because the baking soda in the baking powder neutralizes natural red food coloring—something we definitely do not want to happen when baking anything Red Velvet.
+In addition, when preparing the variation for Natural Red Velvet Gooey Butter Cookies using natural food coloring (see Recipe Notes for this variation), an increase in acidity for this recipe is essential because the baking soda in the baking powder neutralizes natural red food coloring—something we definitely do not want to happen when baking anything Red Velvet.
 Instead, we want to punch up the color.
 Since this recipe is for cookies and not cake, I could not use buttermilk, lemon juice or vinegar as when making Red Velvet Cake.
 Instead, the ingredient had to be a dry ingredient.
 Therefore, I went with what most bakers would have in their cupboard or pantry: cream of tartar.

 Mmmm.
 Red Velvet Gooey Butter Cookies—made from scratch.
 Look, I saved you a bite!